Broadstone railway station (Dorset)

 Broadstone was a railway station in the northern part of the Borough of Poole in the county of Dorset in England.
-It opened in 1872 under the name of New Poole Junction and closed to passengers in 1966 and to goods in 1969.
+It opened in 1872 under the name of New Poole Junction and closed to passengers in 1966.
 Between these dates there were several changes of name for a station which at its height provided a suburb of Poole with four substantial platforms and a goods yard.
 A prominent feature of the station was the large footbridge needed to span the four running lines.

 Opened as New Poole Junction in 1872, as part of the Southampton and Dorchester Railway, the station was the junction for the new line into Poole that superseded the old station at Lower Hamworthy.
 When the line was extended to Bournemouth West Broadstone became the junction for the trains to the Bournemouth station.
-Then the Somerset and Dorset Joint Railway constructed a cutoff line to avoid the need to reverse in Wimborne and Broadstone became the meeting point of two lines, although the construction of further cutoffs to improve access to Bournemouth reduced its importance.
+Then the Somerset and Dorset Joint Railway constructed a cutoff line, running through the Corfe Mullen station and the hamlet of Ashington, in order to avoid the need to reverse in Wimborne and Broadstone became the meeting point of two lines.
+However, the construction of further cutoffs to improve access to Bournemouth reduced its importance.